Summer Camp

 Registration

-Registration will be similar to our 2024 season, in that you will fill out our online form requesting which weeks you would like to put your child(ren) in.
-There will only be one form this year, so you will also need to provide details about your child(ren), including their health information, a friend they would like to be with, and anything you would like us to know etc. Once we have reviewed your information, and the weeks you would like to register for, we will send you an invoice to be paid online.
-Our system processes Visa, MasterCard, Visa debit, and Debit Mastercard.
-We may have select times you can come in to our desk to pay, but we use the same online system on our machines.
+When registration opens, you will be directed to fill out our online form requesting your name and contact information.
+We will then contact each person individually to send you our registration form.
+Once we have reviewed your information and confirmed availability, we will send you an invoice to be paid online.
+Our system processes Visa, MasterCard, Visa Debit, and Debit Mastercard.
+We may have select times you can come in to our desk to pay but we use the same online system on our machines.

 Early Registration

-2025 Family Season Pass Holders will get early access to camp registration.
+2026 Family Season Pass Holders will get early access to camp registration.
 Please ensure you have purchased your pass at least 24 hours before registration opens so we have time to send you the registration email with link.
-The link will open at 12 noon on Monday, March 31, and close at 9am on Wednesday, April 2, 2025.
+The link will open at 12:00noon on Monday, March 30, and will close at 9:00am on Wednesday, April 1, 2026.
+Being a Season Pass Holder does not gurantee a place in one of our camps.

 Things to NOTE:

-- Payment will be due in three (3) days once we have processed your registration request, if you have not paid on time, we will go to the next person in line.
+• Your Payment will be due in three (3) days once we have processed your registration request.
+If you have not paid on time we will do our best to connect with you, and then will go to the next person in line.

 Season Schedule & Prices